mizdebsk/kojan-workflow/README.md

 A simple library for concurrently executing interrelated tasks.

-This library is used to model workflows as sets of interrelated arbitrary tasks that can be executed concurrently.
+The Kojan Workflow library is used to model workflows as sets of interrelated arbitrary tasks that can be executed concurrently.
 Each task has a handler which is a class implementing code for executing particular task and a dedicated storage in the file system.
 Task results from previous runs can be reused as long as the previous task had identical inputs.
 Failed tasks can be resumed from the point of failure.

 This is free software.
 You can redistribute and/or modify it under the terms of Apache License Version 2.0.